Board Game Seller Guide 2026

 Frequently Asked Questions

 Yes.
 You can sell original board games if your game content and visuals are your own and your listing meets Etsy policy requirements.
+Etsy classifies handmade board games as handmade items when you design and produce them yourself, so they qualify under the handmade category as long as you are the creator of the game concept, artwork, and rules.

 Most new sellers validate demand with print-and-play digital versions first, then release physical editions after feedback and repeat demand.
+Digital downloads have no production cost or shipping risk, which means you can test whether buyers want your specific theme and mechanic set before committing to a physical production run.

 Include materials, labor, packaging, Etsy fees, payment fees, shipping, and replacement risk.
 Your final price should still protect margin.
+A common starting formula is to multiply your total cost of goods by 3 to 4 for a physical handmade item, then adjust based on what comparable listings are charging and how differentiated your game is.

 If your game includes small parts or targets younger users, include clear age guidance and appropriate safety messaging in listing and packaging.
+In most markets a visible choking hazard warning is legally required on the exterior packaging whenever any component is smaller than 3 centimeters.
+Skipping this warning can result in listing removal and customs problems on international shipments.

 Improve first-image clarity, simplify rules copy in your description, and add a short video that shows setup and one turn of gameplay.
+Buyers who can visualize themselves playing the game before they purchase are significantly more likely to complete a checkout than buyers who have to imagine what the experience will feel like.

 This guide is educational and not legal, tax, or compliance advice.
 Check local product safety and labeling requirements before selling.